 Minton said Direct-attached storage (DAS) is the only way to initiate a Hadoop cluster.
 Today, the tides are changing; with increasing bandwidth in IP networks, the Network-attached storage (NAS) option is becoming more feasible for big data implementation.

 DAS is easily initiated and the model works well within software-defined concepts.
 NAS is efficient in handling multi-protocol needs, offers functionality at scale and addresses security and compliance issues.

 For more big data related news, check out our blog section in DexLab Analytics.
-We are a pioneering data analyst training institute, offering excellent SAS certification training in Delhi.
+We are a pioneering data analyst training institute, offering excellent Big data hadoop certification training in Delhi.

 Interested in a career in Data Analyst?

 To learn more about Machine Learning Using Python and Spark – Enrol Now.